drobiu/periodic-graph-traffic-forecasting/README.md

     └── utils.py
 ```

-`models` directory contains the different graph neural networks utilized.
+`models` directory contains the our model and the baselines utilized.

-`train.py` file is used to train the models defined in the `models` folder.
+`train.py` file is used to train our model defined in the `models` folder.

-`utils.py` file contains the functions used to train and the functions to create the product graph.
+`utils.py` file contains all the functions used to train and all the functions to create the product graph.

 `hyperparams_optimization.py` file contains the code we used to perform hyperparams optimization.

-`GLOBAL.py` defines a dictionary mapping the models' names to the models' class objects.